-As a long time beauty writer, I’ve covered almost every skincare ingredient under the sun, from the most-talked-about ones (like niacinamide) to beauty hypes in recent years — hey, bakuchiol, I’m looking at you. 😉
+As a long time beauty writer, I’ve covered almost every skincare ingredient under the sun, from the most-talked-about ones (like niacinamide – The Ordinary niacinamide is one of our favs) to beauty hypes in recent years — hey, bakuchiol, I’m looking at you. 😉

 Safe to say, I’ve been around the block with chemical exfoliants, like glycolic acid and lactic acid.
 This makes me the perfect person to dish out the good stuff about them.
 Readon to find out the benefits of glycolic acid vs. lactic acid and which is better for your skin type.

 Ah, glycolic acid, one of the OGs in the world of alpha-hydroxy acids (AHAs).
 This popular chemical exfoliant is derived from sugarcanes, making it a fruit-based acid.

 Glycolic acid has the smallest molecular weight relative to other chemical exfoliants.
 As such, it easily sinks into your skin.
 For that reason, glycolic acid is one of the most potent AHAs.
 Many people use it for hyperpigmentation, fine lines, and textural scars.

 If you’re interested in giving this AHA a shot, try the Pixi Glow Tonic that’s formulated with 5% glycolic acid.

 Best for: Acne, scarring, hyperpigmentation, fine lines, and wrinkles.